-Painting the Legendary Cretan Archers - NML On Tour
+Ancient Crete - Aptera & Cretan Archers - NML On Tour

 From the time of Homer to the campaigns of Alexander and Rome, Cretan archers earned a reputation across the ancient world as elite mercenaries — light infantry who could harass, outflank, and survive.
 They were not tribal skirmishers, but highly trained professionals — reliable enough to fight alongside Athenians, Spartans, the Diadochi, and later as auxiliaries in the Roman legions.

 Living on a rugged, mountainous island shaped by centuries of conflict, the men of Crete learned to master the terrain, pick their moments, and fire with lethal effect.
+The were well renowned across the ancient world and walking the rugged, sometimes unforgiving ground here in Chania, you can see why these warriors earned such a reputation.

 In honour of these historical warriors, I’ve painted a set of 15mm Cretan Bowmen from Xyston Miniatures — perfect for use in my Art de la Guerre (ADLG) armies.